 Since 2015, Myki Tuff performs as a vocalist with the Friendly Fire Band both on stage and in the studio, with a number of singles under his belt, and live shows all over the UK’s festival and club scene.

 Soundsystem remains a passion and a central theme for Myki Tuff, who continues to work as a DJ on the Jam Jah Sound,.
-His latest single, War General, on the Saturday Night Riddim, is a tribute to Soundclash culture and has already received airplay around the world.
+His latest single, Luv Song, aims to spread an epidemic of love throughout the world contrasts with the ruthless War General, on the Saturday Night Riddim: a tribute to Soundclash culture that has already received airplay in clashes around the world.